Menu

 Instrumentation: LICOR PAR (photosynthetically active radiation) quantum sensor, Campbell Scientific model LI190SB.
 The output of the PAR sensor is a daily average, daily maximum and 15 minute averages, and the units are in micromoles/sec/meter2.

-Field Methods - MS050: Solar radiation :
+Field Methods - MS050: Shortwave radiation:

 Description: